 But COVID-19 hasn’t canceled other serious medical conditions and the necessity of their treatment.
 Let’s consider how cancer treatment is going in the UK, ranked eighth among countries with the most well-developed healthcare systems in the 2020 Best Countries report by U.S. News & World Report.

 Healthcare data sharing issues related to cancer treatment in the UK

 In the UK, cancer patients must go to different facilities for diagnostic tests, imaging, and examinations.
 But clinicians need to access patient data from all these facilities in one place to review test results and decide on an approach to treatment: surgery, chemotherapy, radiation therapy, or sometimes all three.
 Local Area Teams (LAT) under the National Health Service (NHS) commonly manage this process and organize treatment.
 But transferring all patient data from an NHS hospital to a private provider turns out to be a challenge.

 Patient records, lab and imaging results, and radiotherapy scans are stored on different incompatible systems.
-This incompatibility has led to a mass of ad hoc solutions and the systemless transfer of paper documents between the NHS and private clinics — alongside the possibility of confusion and delays.
-Rutherford Health, a UK network of oncology centers, came up with a solution to their internal and external data sharing problems.
+This incompatibility has led to a mass of ad hoc solutions and the systemless transfer of paper documents between the NHS and private clinics — alongside the possibility of confusion, delays, and patients’ data loss.
+Rutherford Health, a UK network of oncology centers, came up with a solution to their internal and external patient data interoperability problems.